Anaeramoeba

-Anaeramoeba is a genus of anaerobic protists on uncertain phylogenetic position, first described in 2016.
+Anaeramoeba is a free-living anaerobic eukaryotes, first described in 2017.

 Description

 As the name implies, Anaeramoeba are anaerobic amoeboid organisms which form a fan-like shape similar to that of Flamella.
 At least two species can also sometimes assume flagellate forms; with either two or four flagella.
-They contain double-membrane bound organelles assumed to be derived from mitochondria, usually associated with colonies of unidentified, rod-shaped bacteria.
+They contain double-membrane bound organelles called hydrogenosomes, which is a type of mitochondria-related organelles (MROs) and assumed to be derived from mitochondria, to perform metabolism in anaerobic environments.
+The hydrogenosomes in Anaeramoeba are closely associated with H2-consuming bacterial symbionts, which are enveloped by Anaeramoeba host's membrane called symbiosome.

 Discovery and classification

-Anaeramoeba specimens were first isolated in 2016, from samples shallow water anoxic ocean sediments collected from around the world.
+Anaeramoeba specimens were first isolated in 2017, from shallow marine sediments around the world.
 Despite the similarities to Flamella in both morphology and environment, genetic analyses found that Anaeramoeba do not belong within Amoebozoa.
-The precise phylogenetic position was not identified with strong support, and the genus may represent a newly identified, deep-branching group of protists.
-Recent classifications have listed them as sister to Parabasalia in Metamonada.
+Instead, Anaeramoeba represents a newly identified protist belonging to Metamonads, as a close relative to parabasalids.

+Symbiosome in Anaeramoeba

+Anaeramoeba's symbiosome is a unique highly elaborate membrane-bound structure that houses their bacterial symbionts in close association with their hydrogenosomes that allow efficient metabolic syntrophy between the hosts and the symbionts.
+In A. flamelloides BUSSELTON2, the symbionts are suggested to be Desulfobacteraceae, that uses the hydrogenosome products from the host, including H2, acetate and propionate, together with sulfate that they acquire through deep membrane-pits of the symbiosome to the cell-surrounding environment, in their metabolic pathways.